Angela Davis: Arrest and trial

 Across the nation, thousands began organizing a movement to gain her release.
 In New York City, black writers formed a committee called the Black People in Defense of Angela Davis.
 By February 1971, more than 200 local committees in the United States, and 67 in foreign countries, worked to free Davis from jail.
 John Lennon and Yoko Ono contributed to this campaign with the song "Angela".
 In 1972, after a 16-month incarceration, the state allowed her release on bail from the county jail.
 On February 23, 1972, Rodger McAfee, a dairy farmer from Fresno, California, paid her $100,000 bail with the help of Steve Sparacino, a wealthy business owner.
 The United Presbyterian Church paid some of her legal defense expenses.

-A defense motion for a change of venue was granted, they had requested the trial be held in San Francisco but that was refused and instead the trial was moved to Santa Clara County.
+A defense motion for a change of venue was granted; they had requested the trial be held in San Francisco but that was refused and instead the trial was moved to Santa Clara County.

+Davis greets supporters at a Madison Square Garden rally celebrating her acquittal, June 29, 1972.
+She stands behind a bulletproof shield installed following threats from the Jewish Defense League and other right-wing groups.

 At the trial witnesses said that Davis had purchased the guns to protect the Soledad Brothers defense headquarters.
 On June 4, 1972, after 13 hours of deliberations, the all-white jury returned a verdict of not guilty.
 After the verdict, one juror, Ralph DeLange, made the Black Power salute to a crowd of spectators, which he later told reporters was to show "a unity of opinion for all oppressed people".
 Ten jurors later attended victory celebrations with the defense.
 The fact that she owned the guns used in the crime was judged insufficient to establish her role in the plot.
 She was represented by Howard Moore Jr. and Leo Branton Jr., who hired psychologists to help the defense determine who in the jury pool might favor their arguments, a technique that has since become more common.
-However the defense were bitter that the jury was all-white.
+However, the defense were bitter that the jury was all-white.
 They also hired experts to challenge the reliability of eyewitness accounts.